Arcadia-Science/agar-microchamber/README.md

 # Agar Microchamber Image Processing and Analysis

 This repository contains code for processing images of diverse motile organisms, as well as code for analyzing confinement space for a range of organisms of different sizes.
 The processed images and analysis are included in the publication [Gotta catch ‘em all: agar microchambers for high-throughput single cell live imaging](research.arcadiascience.com/pub/resource-agar-microchamber).
+Also, a detailed protocol for making the agar microchambers can be found on protocols.io. (insert link here).

 Summary of *Chlamydomonas smithii* motility in agar microchamber